tocisz/homepage/t/posts_source/006-Joule-thief.md

 > typically used for driving small loads.
 This circuit is also known by other names such as blocking oscillator,
 > joule ringer, vampire torch.

-The name comes from the fact that the circuit can work even on battery that is almost totally depleted (0.7 V is enough).
+The name comes from the fact that the circuit can work even on a battery that is almost totally depleted (0.7 V is enough).
 The best description of the working principle that I found is [here](http://madscientisthut.com/wordpress/daily-blog/joule-thief-simulation-ii/attachment/jtsim/).